 Even if the only kind of push up you can do right now is a wall push up?

 Now, that’s something to think about.
 And even get excited about!
 Making small changes is easy.

-Why Your Plans Eventually Fail
+Why Most Plans Eventually Fail

 You’re probably reading this because you’re over 50 and you want to get into some decent shape, or fix your crappy diet.